JuhoErvasti/tat/README.md

 basically as project management because creating and managing issues feels clunky and unnecessary without any collaborators.

-Here are the features which I'd like to add for the first proper version (more or less in order of importance):
+For the first proper version the following are still under development:

 - Tests and CI

+Further features I've considered for future versions:

 <details>
 <summary>More details</summary>

-  Following are features which I've thought of but aren't top priority.

   Most important:
   - Optimize performance